-17 Dec Roll-Off and Sliding Angle: What’s that all about?
+17 Dec Roll-Off and Sliding Angle: Hydrophobic Surface Science

-Scientists have been studying the interactions between liquids and surfaces for a long time.
-They are interested to understand how chemical structure, surface tension, coefficient of friction, roughness and even temperature of a surface, affect the behavior of different liquids that make contact.
-In other words, will the liquid form droplets or sheet out?
+Scientists have been studying the interactions between liquids and surfaces for a long time to understand how a variety of factors (including chemical structure, surface tension, coefficient of friction, roughness, temperature and more) affect the behavior of different liquids that make contact with a surface.
+Will the liquid form droplets, or sheet out?
 If the liquid forms droplets, what size and shape?
 Will the droplets stick to the surface or will they roll or slide?
 If so, how easily?
-All of this helps scientists to develop new surface materials and coatings that hopefully will provide some practical benefit.
+It is the answers to these questions and more that help scientists to develop new surface materials with practical benefits, such as hydrophobic surface finishes.

 To measure how easily a drop will move across a surface, scientists often measure “roll-off angle” or “sliding angle.”
-Generally speaking, these measurement techniques are different.
-How?
+While these terms sound similar, they technically refer to two different measurements.

 When a drop of water lands on a surface that is not super-hydrophobic (typically less than 120°) it does not form such a spherical drop.
 The drop is flat on the contact surface.
 So, it doesn’t really roll, it slides across the surface.
 Therefore, one measures the “sliding” angle.
 How is the measurement made?
 As with “roll-off,” the sample to be measured is placed on the platform of the instrument and positioned exactly level, in other words 0o.
 Then, a drop of water is placed on the surface of the sample.
 The platform and therefore the surface of the sample is then slowly tilted and the angle at which the drop begins to “slide” is recorded as the “sliding” angle.